milanhill07-boop/Milan-Hill-Personal-Projects/README.md

 Tetris:

 This program displays Tetris high scores and basic stats.
 Users can view the highest, lowest, and average scores, as well as enter a new score to update the records.

+Shopping List:

+As a shopoholic, I find it nessecary to avoid overspending by having a structured list of what I need to purchase espically wheni t comes to dorm clothign shopping.
+In this program users will be able to customizable list, one that can edited regularly.
+Key Features include allowing users to add and delete items, allows users to alphabetilize the list, and to count the number of items in the list.